 The strong prediction of adult glucose intolerance from childhood glucose measurements mandates the monitoring of children’s plasma glucose concentrations.
 Our research will help identify at-risk individuals in childhood and potentially reduce risk using therapies which improve insulin secretion and sensitivity.
 Measurement of birth length and head circumference in addition to weight would add to risk prediction.
 Persistently higher glucose levels from early childhood, even within the normal range, have the potential to epigenetically affect ova and sperm, contributing to a higher risk of diabetes in the next generation.
 (38) Thus, early identification and management of at-risk individuals could benefit future generations.
 Our findings may be relevant to other developing populations with a history of nutritional deprivation.

-Strengths of our study are exceptional follow up over 20 years (92% of survivors), longitudinal anthropometry from birth, and serial glucose-insulin data from childhood.
+Strengths of our study are: exceptional follow up over 20 years (92% of survivors), longitudinal anthropometry from birth, and serial glucose-insulin data from childhood.
 All measurements used uniform methods throughout, and serial insulin assays were calibrated against the same international reference.
 Participants included were comparable to those excluded at each stage (Supplemental figure S1).
 The PMNS findings were validated in a rural as well as an urban cohort, increasing their generalisability, though we used a more arbitrary cut-point (highest tertile) for glucose intolerance in one validation cohort due to small numbers with prediabetes.
-Limitations were that for logistic reasons, we used ‘epidemiological’ rather than ‘gold standard’ measures of insulin action and secretion, though the former are well accepted and used widely in cohort studies; and at 12 years we had only fasting glucose-insulin measurements.
+Limitations were that for logistic reasons, we used ‘epidemiological’ rather than ‘gold standard’ measures of insulin action and secretion.
+However, these are well accepted and used widely in cohort studies.
+At 12 years, we had only fasting glucose-insulin measurements.

 In well-nourished Europeans, experimental starvation causes acute glucose intolerance (39).
 We took care to avoid any ‘starvation’ among our participants in the week before the OGTT.
 In addition, elevated FPG and HbA1c many years earlier suggest ongoing long-term hyperglycemia.
 The predominance of thin SIDD patients in our urban diabetes clinics further supports chronic undernutrition as an underlying etiological factor.
 Therefore, type 2 diabetes in undernourished and transitioning populations may be the new avatar of malnutrition-related diabetes (MRDM), a previously recognised sub-class of diabetes that fell into obscurity due to a lack of prospective data and an increasing focus on obesity-related diabetes.
 (40)